maxwizardth/ReactProject/React/Day2_Project/ReadMe.md

 **Hexadecimal1A:** this was built using functional components with CSS without background pictures.

-**Hexadecimal1B:** this was built using functional components with CSS without background
+**Hexadecimal1B:** this was built using functional components with CSS without background pictures.
+It has only one Hexadecimal code per row.

-**Hexadecimal2A:** was built using functional components with CSS without background
+**Hexadecimal2A:** was built using functional components with CSS without background pictures.

-**Hexadecimal2B:** was built using functional components with CSS without background
+**Hexadecimal2B:** was built using functional components with CSS without background pictures.

 In summary you can build your app base on functional components or class components.